operator-playground-io/Grafana-Operator-Playground-tile/tutorials/monitoring-using-prometheus-grafana.md

 ---
 title: Prometheus Monitoring
-description: This tutorial explains how Prometheus monitors targets/endpoints
+description: This tutorial explains how Prometheus can be used to monitor the targets/endpoints.
 ---

 ### Monitoring using Prometheus and Grafana

-Prometheus is designed to monitor targets.
-Servers, databases, standalone virtual machines etc can be monitored with Prometheus.
+Prometheus is designed to monitor the targets including servers, databases, standalone virtual machines, etc.

-Prometheus monitoring feature :
+*** Features of Prometheus***

-- Prometheus is a pull based monitoring system.
+-	Prometheus is a pull-based monitoring system.

-- Prometheus actively screens targets in order to retrieve metrics from them.
+-	It actively screens the targets to fetch the corresponding metrics.

-- In order to monitor systems, Prometheus will periodically scrap them.
+-	It periodically scraps the target systems while monitoring.

-- Prometheus expects to retrieve metrics via HTTP calls done to endpoints that are defined in Prometheus configuration.
+-	It usually retrieves the metrics via HTTP calls to the endpoints defined in the Prometheus configuration file.

-Lets take the example of MariaDB Server.
-Here, we will explain the monitoring of MariaDB Sever using Prometheus and how we can check these metrics on Grafana dashboard.
+Let’s take the example of MariaDB server and see how Prometheus performs the monitoring.
+We will also explore the obtained metrics on Grafana dashboard.

-### How to monitor MariaDB server using Prometheus
+### Monitoring MariaDB server using Prometheus

 Step 1:  Install the MariaDB operator and MariaDB Server Instance by following below Step 1 and Step 2.
 If you already have MariaDB Operator installed and created MariaDB Server instance, you can skip with Step 1 and Step 2.